GSG 9: Assistance and training of other units

-Germany offered to assist India in the wake of the November 2008 Mumbai attacks.
-GSG 9 helped train and upgrade the National Security Guard, the primary Indian counter-terrorism unit.
-Further assistance was provided to the Mumbai Police to help them establish a police tactical unit.
+Germany offered assistance to India in the aftermath of the November 2008 Mumbai attacks.
+GSG 9 helped train and upgrade the National Security Guard (NSG), India's primary counter‑terrorism unit.
+Additional support was provided to the Mumbai Police to aid in the creation of a dedicated police tactical unit.

-The suspected involvement of retired GSG 9 operators in training Libyan security forces in 2008 led to harsh criticism in German media coverage.
-Additionally, GSG 9's assistance in training Belarusian security forces from 2008 to 2011 has also been heavily criticized.
+The suspected involvement of retired GSG 9 operators in training Libyan security forces in 2008 drew significant criticism in German media.
+GSG 9's assistance in training Belarusian security forces between 2008 to 2011 was also heavily criticized.

-In 2015, GSG 9 commenced training the specialized "BFE+" operators of the Arrest units of the German Federal Police.
+In 2015, GSG 9 began training the specialised "BFE+" operators of the Federal Police's arrest units.